Semidual Kitaev lattice model and tensor network representation: Semidual Kitaev model

 \subsection{Geometric operators}

-Next, the triangle operators are used to define vertex and face operators $A^h(v,p)=A^h_v$ and $B^a(v,p)=B^a_p$ for the bicrossproduct model on the extended Hilbert space $\mathcal{H}_{{\Gamma}}$.
+Next, the triangle operators are used to define vertex and face operators $A^h(v,p)$ and $B^a(v,p)$ for the bicrossproduct model on the extended Hilbert space $\mathcal{H}_{{\Gamma}}$.
 These operators are also called geometric operators.
 Both operators depend on a pair of vertex and face that are adjacent to each other.
 They require linear ordering of edges at each vertex and in each face.
-This is specified by a site \cite{ AYK} $s=(v,p)$, which consist of a face $p$ and adjacent vertex $v$ and represented by dotted lines as shown in Figure \ref{arbitrarygraph}.
-To each face, to get a site, one has to choose a vertex that belongs to the face and to each vertex choose a face belonging to the vertex.
+This is specified by a site \cite{ AYK} $s=(v,p)$, which consist of a face $p$ and adjacent vertex $v$ and represented by dotted lines as shown in Figure \ref{arbitrarygraph}. {Both vertices and faces are oriented anti-clockwise.}

-Though there is duality between the vertex and face operators for a graph and its dual, we do not swap the operators in the bicrossproduct model since we are working on the dual graph.
+In summary, the definition of $A^h(v,p)$ follows by assigning the coproduct of $h\in H$ along the edges in an anticlockwise manner taking into account the site $(v,p)$, and then the appropriate action of $h$ depending on the edge orientation.
+Likewise, the operator $B^a(v,p)$ is defined, but the edges associated to the face $p$ are assigned the coproduct of $a\in H^{\text{cop}}$ anticlockwise starting from the vertex $v$.
+The action of $a$ is then taking depending on whether the edge orientation is on the left or right of the face $p$.